 Carbon Monoxide (CO) Detection Sensor & Alert System

-CO can be detected by various types of sensors.
-The sensors can be programmed to generate alerts if the level of CO exceeds permitted level of ppm.
-A control signal can be generated by the sensor which then is utilized to operate exhaust fans.
-If the sensors detect that the level of CO has exceeded the permitted levels, the exhaust fans will be switched ON immediately to remove the contaminated air from the area and brings fresh air.
+A CO sensor detects the presence of Carbon Monoxide.
+We can program the sensor to generate alerts if the level of CO exceeds the permitted level of ppm.
+It generates a control signal which can operate exhaust fans.
+If the sensors detect that the level of CO has exceeded the permitted levels, the panel switches on the exhaust fans.
+They immediately remove the contaminated air from the area and brings fresh air.
 We use a VFD control so that we can control the speed of the exhaust fans based on the ppm level.

 1. CO sensors